Brad Shaw: Cincinnati Mighty Ducks

 Shaw was named head coach of the Cincinnati Mighty Ducks of the AHL for the 2002–03 season, replacing Mike Babcock, who was promoted to the Mighty Ducks of Anaheim.
 In his first season with the Mighty Ducks, the club struggled to a 26–35–13–6 record, failing to make the post-season.

-Shaw returned to the team for the 2003-04 season, as Cincinnati struggled to a 29–37–13–1 record.
+Shaw returned to the team for the 2003–04 season, as Cincinnati struggled to a 29–37–13–1 record.
 The Mighty Ducks defeated the Houston Aeros in the qualifying round, defeating the Aeros two games to none, to earn a playoff berth.
-In the first round of the Calder Cup playoffs, the Mighty Ducks nearly defeated the heavily-favoured Milwaukee Admirals, as they held a 3–2 series lead before losing the final two games to be eliminated.
+In the first round of the Calder Cup playoffs, the Mighty Ducks were defeated by the Milwaukee Admirals four games to three.
 Cincinnati improved during the 2004–05 season, as the team finished the season with a 44–31–1-4 record, making the playoffs.
 In the post-season, the Mighty Ducks got their revenge against the Milwaukee Admirals, defeating them in the first round.
 The Mighty Ducks lost to the Chicago Wolves in the second round.

 New York Islanders

 Shaw joined the New York Islanders of the NHL as an assistant coach under Steve Stirling for the 2005–06 season.
-After the Islanders struggled to an 18–22–2 record to start the season, the club fired Stirling, and named Shaw his replacement for the remainder of the season.
-Shaw won his first career game as a head coach, as the Islanders defeated the Calgary Flames 3–2 on January 12, 2006.
+After the Islanders struggled to an 18–22–2 record to start the season, the club fired Stirling, and named Shaw his replacement for the remainder of the season on January 12, 2006.
+Shaw won his first career game as a head coach, as the Islanders defeated the Calgary Flames 3–2 that night with Miroslav Šatan and Trent Hunter both having multi-point games.
 Under Shaw, the Islanders posted an 18–18–4 record, and failed to qualify for the post-season.
-Shaw was relieved of his duties after the season.
+Shaw was not retained by the Islanders' new head coach, Ted Nolan.

 St. Louis Blues

 Shaw joined the St. Louis Blues in 2006–07 as an assistant coach under Mike Kitchen.
 Kitchen was replaced shortly into the season by Andy Murray, however, Shaw remained with the team.
-Shaw remained with St. Louis for 10 years, as an assistant coach under Andy Murray, Davis Payne and Ken Hitchcock.
+Shaw remained with St. Louis for 10 years, as an assistant coach and associated coach under Andy Murray, Davis Payne and Ken Hitchcock.
+He was credited with developing defencemen Alex Pietrangelo and Kevin Shattenkirk.

 Columbus Blue Jackets

-Shaw joined John Tortorella's staff with the Columbus Blue Jackets in June 2016, replacing Craig Hartsburg, who retired following the 2015-16 season.
+Shaw joined John Tortorella's staff with the Columbus Blue Jackets in June 2016, replacing Craig Hartsburg, who retired following the 2015–16 season.